 In my spare time, I enjoy running, going to the gym, reading, holidaying and watching my children play football.

 Co-opted Governor.
-Vice Chair, Chair of Personnel and member of Resources Group
+Chair of Personnel and member of Resources Group

 I am a self-employed Management Consultant specialising in digital transformation in the financial and professional services sectors.